Wassup789/URL-Shortener/www/README.md

     10. Type in the **IP Address of the server** that hosts these files on and press "Create"
     11. You have created your API key, **copy the key** and **edit the "google.php"** file
     12. **Find $apiKey** and replace **"GOOGLAPIKEYHERE"** to the API key created earlier
+3. **Code Changes**
+ 1. Edit or remove the "if $origin statement" if needed (Note: Currently, it will only work with the URL Shortener extension)